psaikido/hugle.uk/pages/suttas/mn/79-sakuludayin.md

 ---
 layout: suttas-mn
-title: "MN 79 To Shorter Discourse to Sakuludayin: Culasakuladayin"
+title: "MN 79 Culasakuladayin: The Shorter Discourse to Sakuludayin"
 ---

 The Buddha asks Sakuludayin what his teacher's teaching is.
 He replies "this is the perfect splendour".
 The Buddha asks "what is that splendour?" but gets a repetition in reply.